Skip to content

 }

-Each time before entering the loop body, it evaluates condition once.
-If the result is true, it executes the code inside the curly braces.
-After execution, it loops back to evaluate the condition again.
-If the condition is false from the very beginning, the loop body will never execute.
+Before entering the loop body each time, the condition is evaluated once.
+If the result is true, the code inside the braces is executed.
+After completion, it returns to the condition for judgment.
+If the condition is false from the start, the loop body will never execute.

 When do we use while?
 The most typical scenario is "we don't know in advance how many times we need to loop."
-For example, continuously prompting the user to input numbers for summation until they enter 0:
+For example, continuously asking the user to input numbers to sum them up, until the input is 0:

 cpp